charleszipp/phase/README.md

 ## Read Models
 The read model is typically an alternate representation of the domain model structured for read efficiency.
 For example, if the application typically serves aggregated/summarized data disproportionately more often than it takes input from users then it can be beneficial to create a denormalized model tailored for aggregation/summarization.
 An example of such a model would be one that follows the traditional star or snowflake schema.

-Read models are stateful objects.
-Their source of data should also be the events.
-Read models can subscribe to events by implementing the `IHandleEvent<TEvent>` interface.
-Then registered via the builder extension `WithStatefulEventSubscriber<TEvent, TEventHandler>()`

-Read models are hydrated during `OccupyAsync`.
-The event stream is replayed on the read model to bring it back to the last known state of the system.

 ```csharp
 internal class BudgetLedger : IHandleEvent<AccountLinked>, IVolatileState
 {